 - Dr Binita Kane, Consultant Respiratory Physician, Integrated Respiratory Care Clinical Lead South Manchester and Clinical Lead for the Health Innovation Manchester 'Greater Manchester COPD Programme'

 - Professor Mike Morgan, NHSE National Respiratory Clinical Director, Consultant Respiratory Physician UH Leicester NHS Trust and Honorary Professor at the University of Leicester

 - Professor Nick Harding OBE, Senior Medical Advisor, NHS England for the Primary Care Integrated Systems Chair, SWBCCG

-Led by our experienced Chair and panel of experts, this ‘Question Time’-style debate addressed how clinicians and commissioners are engaging with what is arguably the most radical change to healthcare delivery in a decade.
+In the context of the development since 2016 of Sustainability and Transformation Partnerships or Integrated Care Systems across England by 44 regional clusters comprising CCGs and NHS Trusts, local authorities and health and social care stakeholders, the debate addressed how clinicians and commissioners are engaging with what is arguably the most radical change to healthcare delivery in a decade.

 The debate was lively and well-attended with significant engagement in the room on the benefits of integrated care, the special role respiratory medicine has to play in integration and how barriers to integration can be overcome.

 Key areas discussed included:

 - the value for money integration can offer,

 - the appropriate scale at which to target integration (CCG or STP),